 - Have very fine and precise adjustments: Espresso is very sensitive to grind size.
 Small differences have a big impact so each adjustment on the grinder should be very small so it’s possible to really find the sweet spot.
 Micro-adjustments are often also necessary as your bag of coffee ages.

-- Not too much fines: Not to be confused with a small grind size.
+- Not too many fines: Not to be confused with a small grind size.
 Fines are coffee dust that is created by breaking up the beans.
-You want as few of these as possible for any brew method but again, with espresso these problems in a grinder will be amplified in the taste.
+You want as few of these as possible for any brew method but again, with espresso, these problems in a grinder will be amplified in the taste.